DarrenWong/continuous_error_map/README.md

   <img width="712pix" src="img/sensor_setup.jpg">
 </p>

 We collect 10 Hz LiDAR point cloud, 20 Hz images, 100 Hz IMU and 100 Hz ground truth positioning that explicitly considers the real-world noise in urban scenarios under a maximum speed of 30 km/h.
 Furthermore, we simulated the GNSS measurements using the realist [RUMS simulator](https://www.mdpi.com/2072-4292/13/4/544), which considers the impact of signal reflection and diffraction based on the 3D building model, as the CARLA can only simulate GNSS solutions with Gaussian noise.
+You can also collect your data using the tools [here](tools/data_collection/)

 | Sensor | Description
 | :-----:| :---------: |